Omega Seamaster 501 automatic, 1956

 Case

-The watch case measures 34mm in diameter excluding the winding crown and the lugs.
-The case is “Denisteel” stainless steel and it is in good condition with just some light marking and a little gentle unevenness to the back.
+The watch case measures 34mm in diameter, excluding the winding crown and the lugs.
+The case is “Denisteel” stainless steel, and it is in good condition with just some light marking and a little gentle unevenness to the back.
 This is nothing more than patina and adds to the character of the watch.
 The inside of the case back has the Omega logo.
 As a nod to authenticity and originality, the watch has the original signed Omega Seamaster winding crown.
 The unsigned acrylic crystal lens is in good condition.
-The silver two tone dial has light freckling.
+The silver two-tone dial has light freckling.
 The watch comes with the original dauphine-shaped hands and centre seconds hand.

 Denisteel blank case back.